LESLIE: Jeremy in Pennsylvania is looking for fixes for leaky basement. What can we do for you?

 TOM: But it seems somewhat consistent with how much rainfall you get outside?

 TOM: Yeah, OK.
-So, listen, the good news is there’s nothing you need to do inside to fix this.
+So, listen, when you’re looking for fixes for leaky basement, the good news is there’s nothing you need to do inside to fix this.
 The problem is outside.

 I would suspect, because this is in a corner, you may even have a downspout near that area of the house.
 But generally, if you have a leak against a foundation wall like that, it’s caused more by drainage than it is by anything like a rising water table.